Aidurber/react-picky/docs/README.md

   valueKey: PropTypes.string,
   labelKey: PropTypes.string,
   render: PropTypes.func,
-  itemHeight: PropTypes.number
+  itemHeight: PropTypes.number,
+  tabIndex: PropTypes.oneOfType([PropTypes.string, PropTypes.number])
 };
 ```

 ### Prop descriptions

 * `placeholder` - Default message when no items are selected.
-* `value` - The selected value(s), array if multiple is true.
+* `value` - The selected value(s), array if multiple is true. **Not needed if using as an uncontolled component**
 * `numberDisplayed` - Then number of selected options displayed until it turns into '(selected count) selected'.
 * `multiple` - Set to true for a multiselect, defaults to false.
 * `options` - Array of possible options.
 * `onChange` - Called whenever selected value(s) have changed.
-This is a controlled component.
-Pass the selected value back into `value`.
+If you are using this as a controlled component, pass the selected value back into `value`.
 * `open` - Can open or close the dropdown manually.
 Defaults to false.
 * `includeSelectAll` - If set to `true` will add a `Select All` checkbox at the top of the list.
 * `includeFilter` - If set to `true` will add an input at the top of the dropdown for filtering the results.